Pagure/pagure/doc/configuration.rst

 DOMAIN_EMAIL_NOTIFICATIONS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This setting allows one to specify the domain used by this pagure instance
+This configuration key specifies the domain used by this pagure instance
 when sending emails (notifications).
-More precisely, this setting is used
+More precisely, it is used
 when building the ``msg-id`` header of the emails sent.

 Defaults to: ``pagure.org``